Mblakey/neoasmview/README.md

 # NVIM Assembly Viewer

 Inspired by my love of GodBolt, but wanting to see real assembly outputs from large C projects that I work on.
-This repo contains the tooling needed to view clean filtered assembly code from invididual function, using the CMake compile_commands.json as a guide for building the invididual ASM files.
+This repo contains the tooling needed to view clean filtered assembly code from invididual functions while editing in some sort of IDE (nvim).
+This uses the CMake compile_commands.json as a guide for building the invididual ASM files. <br>

+Like a compiler, this project should be able to optimise itself if assembly can be reviewed and streamlined as code is written. <br>

 ## RoadMap

 ### Underlying Logic

 [x] - Prototype, show assembly from given functions parsed from compile_commands <br>
 [x] - test with library code, imported packages from CMake etc. <br>
-[]  - client-server model, have my execs be able to run and accept multiple requests <br>
+[x] - client-server model
 []  - create hash tables and store function assembly for quick access <br>
 []  - have assembly regenerated on last edit change (see Make for logic) <br>
 []  - create tooling for neovim plugin, use Treesitter as dependency for function hooking <br>